 In Phoenix, urban heat is impacting health, safety, comfort and economic development, and this is projected to worsen over time.
 The number of days above 110°F are expected to more than double by 2060.
-In 2019, the American Lung Association rated Phoenix the seventh most ozone-polluted metropolitan area in the country.
+In 2023, the American Lung Association rated Phoenix the fifth most ozone-polluted metropolitan area in the country.
 With 60 percent of Arizona’s population concentrated around Phoenix, this constitutes a major public health concern—but one with solutions.

-“The Nature Conservancy's Healthy Cities Program is working on solutions to extreme heat in a couple of ways.
-One example is by engaging with residents to identify locations that could benefit from nature-based solutions to cool, such as trees,” says Anna Bettis, Healthy Cities Program manager.
+“The Nature Conservancy’s Healthy Cities Program is working on solutions to extreme heat in a couple of ways.
+One example is by engaging with residents to identify locations that could benefit from nature-based solutions to cool, such as trees,” says Anna Bettis, Healthy Cities Program Director.
 “Another example is by working with residents to increase their capacity to advocate for solutions in their neighborhoods.”

 “I think one of the biggest feathers in my cap ever in my life has been the fact that I could actually work in the community where I grew up.
 So often when, as a young guy, people would say, you know what, man, I’m going to do well, and I’m going to leave the hood.
 Right.
 But in this particular case, we’re going to do well, and we’re going to stay right here.
 We’re going to keep this project going.
 We’re going to keep it maintained and we’re going to keep it looking beautiful for the next generation.
 So that is important.”

 The first-of-its-kind Urban Heat Leadership Academy equips residents from the Phoenix Metro Area with the knowledge, resources and skills to advocate for more trees, cool walkable corridors and the use of rainwater for trees and vegetation in their communities.